 Global Experience Office

-While studying abroad in a Northeastern-sponsored program, students maintain full-time Northeastern status and earn Northeastern credits.
-In all cases and upon successful completion of a program, grades are calculated in the student’s grade-point average (GPA).
-The requirements for participation are at least two completed terms at Northeastern, one of which may be a summer term; a GPA of at least 2.500; and no registration-blocking holds.
+While studying abroad in a Northeastern-sponsored program, Northeastern students maintain full-time status and earn Northeastern credits.
+Upon completion of a program, grades are calculated in the student’s grade-point average.
+To participate in GEO programs, students should be in good academic and disciplinary standing and have no registration-blocking holds.
+Study-abroad programs require a GPA of at least 2.500.
+Some programs may have additional eligibility criteria.
 Students must also meet the requirements of the host institution abroad.
-Application deadlines are posted on the Global Experience Office (GEO) website.
+Full information and application deadlines are posted on the GEO website.

 Types of Programs

 - Study abroad.
 Northeastern offers a rich array of study-abroad programs during semester and summer terms.
-Students join a partner institution for a semester or summer, where they attend classes, participate in student activities, and organize their extracurricular schedules just as they do on campus at Northeastern.
-Some examples include University of Sydney in Sydney, Australia; Technion: Israel Institute of Technology in Haifa, Israel; Universidad del Salvador in Buenos Aires, Argentina; London School of Economics in England, U.K.; and Meiji University in Tokyo, Japan.
+Students join a partner institution for a semester or summer, where they attend classes, participate in student activities, and organize their extracurricular schedules just as they would on campus at Northeastern.
+Some examples include University of Sydney in Sydney, Australia; Technion: Israel Institute of Technology in Haifa, Israel; Universidad del Salvador in Buenos Aires, Argentina; London School of Economics in England, United Kingdom; and the University of Tokyo in Tokyo, Japan.
 In addition to regular coursework while on global experiences, students can also incorporate:

-- International Research.
-The focus of a student’s time abroad is on an independent research project.
+- Research.
+Students may opt to engage in a research project while studying abroad.
 In most cases, the study-abroad program organizes small group seminars and field trips that are designed to help students learn about their international environment and focus on a research topic.
 Students spend three to four weeks toward the end of the semester working on their individual projects.
-An example could be studying tropical biology in Costa Rica, history and culture in Vietnam, and oceanography while sailing in the Atlantic/Pacific Cruise Track of the SEA Semester Program.
+Examples of projects could be studying tropical biology in Costa Rica, history and culture in Vietnam, or oceanography while sailing in the Atlantic/Pacific cruise track of the SEA Semester Program.

-Visit the GEO website to see a complete list of program options.
+Visit the GEO website to see a complete list of program options and descriptions.

-The International Cooperative Education Program, administered through the Cooperative Education Office, provides students with opportunities to explore global career options, develop intercultural and political sensitivity, and utilize and strengthen foreign language skills.
-Northeastern students co-op on all seven continents with foreign and multinational employers, U.S. employers doing business abroad, and other international organizations.
+The Global Cooperative Education Program provides opportunities for Northeastern students to participate in co-ops on all seven continents with international and multinational employers, U.S. employers doing business abroad, and other international organizations.
 Students may apply for existing positions or work with a co-op counselor to develop their own.
 All majors are welcome to apply.
-International students participating in co-op abroad should consult with the OGS in advance of departure to ensure reentry to the United States in proper nonimmigrant visa status.
+International students participating in co-op abroad must consult with the Office of Global Services in advance of departure to ensure reentry to the United States in proper nonimmigrant visa status.
 The Presidential Global Scholars Program provides financial support for international co-op.